-.1 giving meaning on one's own responsibility

-- .2 movement as a breaking away from lack of exertion

-- .3 normative embodiment
+- 6.1.1 giving meaning on one's own responsibility - 6.1.2 movement, as a breaking away from lack of exertion - 6.1.3 normative embodiment

-- .2 BEING-WITH
+6.2 BEING-WITH

-- .2.1 Venturing-with-each-other
+- 6.2.1 Venturing-with-each-other

-- .2.2 gratitude-for-security
+- 6.2.2 gratitude-for-security

-- .2.3 accountability-for-relationships
+- 6.2.3 accountability-for-relationships

-- .3 TEMPORALITY
+6.3 TEMPORALITY

-- .3.1 Hope-for-the-future
+- 6.3.1 Hope-for-the-future

-- .3.2 Design-of-possibilities
+- 6.3.2 Design-of-possibilities

-- .3.3 Fulfillment-of-destination
+- 6.3.3 Fulfillment-of-destination

-- .4 BEING-SOMEONE-HIMSELF
+6.4 BEING-SOMEONE-HIMSELF

-- .4.1 Regard-for-human-dignity
+- 6.4.1 Regard-for-human-dignity

-- .4.2 Task-of-understanding-oneself
+- 6.4.2 Task-of-understanding-oneself

-- .4.3 Freedom-to-responsibility
+- 6.4.3 Freedom-to-responsibility

-The labels do no reflect the pedagogic.
+The labels do not reflect the pedagogical.

 - 1. Landman, Kilian, Roos & Viljoen, Denkwyses in die opvoedkunde. - 2.
-Landman & Roos, Fundamentele pedagogiek en die opvoedingswerklikheid. - 7.
-Answers
+Landman & Roos, Fundamentele pedagogiek en die opvoedingswerklikheid.

+7. Answers

-ACTIVITY STRUCTURE/STRUCTURES subsequently were labeled to reflect their pedagogic nature.
+ACTIVITY STRUCTURE/STRUCTURES subsequently are labeled to reflect their pedagogical nature.

-- 7.1 giving-meaning-with-increasing-responsibility - 7.2 gradual-breaking-away-from-lack-of-exertion - 7.3 exemplification-and emulation-of-norms - 7.4 pedagogic-venturing-with-each-other - 7.5 gratitude-for-pedagogic-security - 7.6 accountability-for-educative-relationships - 7.7 hope-for-future-adulthood - 7.8 desiging-of-possibilities-towards-adulthood
+- 7.1 giving-meaning-with-increasing-responsibility

+- 7.2 gradual-breaking-away-from-lack-of-exertion

+- 7.3 exemplification-and emulation-of-norms

+- 7.4 pedagogic-venturing-with-each-other

+- 7.5 gratitude-for-pedagogic-security

+- 7.6 accountability-for-educative-relationships

+- 7.7 hope-for-future-adulthood

+- 7.8 desiging-of-possibilities-towards-adulthood

 - 7.9 gradual-fulfillment-of-destination

 - 7.10 increasing-respect-for-human-dignity

 - 7.11 adulthood-through-increasing-self-understanding

 - 7.12 acquisition-of-responsible-freedom.

-Does philosophy-of-life content possibly enliven (vitalize) these activities and does a philosophy-of-life not possibly have structural status (1979)?
+Does philosophy-of-life content possibly enliven (vitalize) these activities, and does a philosophy-of-life not possibly have structural status (1979)?